 - All bills and receipts

-Proving your innocence (and the other driver’s fault) is vital so the driver and their insurance company can’t find ways to reduce how much they are required to pay you.
-This is why working with a car accident lawyer is highly recommended, whether you take the driver to court or not.
+Proving your innocence (and the other driver’s fault) is vital, so the driver and their insurance company can’t find ways to reduce how much they are required to pay you.
+Because of this, working with a car accident lawyer is highly recommended, whether you take the driver to court or not.

-Thankfully, most car accident cases settle long before the need to sue someone.
+Thankfully, most car accident cases settle long before there is a need to sue someone.
 If you work with an experienced car accident lawyer, they can help you:

 - Calculate your total damages from the accident

 - Build a strong personal injury claim to file with the at-fault driver’s insurance company